jameswestgate/mediaQuery/README.md

 mediaQuery
 ==========

-Media query plug-in for jQuery.
-Responsive design made easy.
-Adds a class to each selected element equal to the key of any matching media query.
+Plug-in for jQuery that adds a class to each selected element equal to the key of any matching media query.

 ***Usage:***